The UK’s leading international women’s film festival

 3. Where is the festival held?

-The festival takes place at Darlintong Hippodrome, with a couple of screenings on Friday morning at Darlington Library It’s easy to reach by car, bus, and train, and there are plenty of local cafes, restaurants, and places to explore nearby.
+The festival takes place at Darlington Hippodrome, with a couple of screenings on Friday morning at Darlington Library It’s easy to reach by car, bus, and train, and there are plenty of local cafes, restaurants, and places to explore nearby.
 We even have an airport nearby!

 5. I’ve never been to a film festival so what can I expect?